July 2016 Update: Cleaned up grammar. This article should read better.

-If we are Christian and we put Jehovah's worship ahead of everything else then we should want to protect our children from false worship.
-Their everlasting life is worth more than sentimental Christmas celebrating.
-Gifts are fine to give and receive, and gifts should be given to the children, but why wait until Christmas to make it appear to them as though it is a Christmas gift?
+If we are Christian, and we put Jehovah ahead of everything else, then we should want to protect our children from false worship.
+Their everlasting life is worth more than Christmas celebrating.
+Gifts are fine to give and receive, and children should receive them, but why wait until Christmas to make it appear to them as though it is a Christmas gift?
 What is the greatest gift you could give to your child or receive for yourself?
 Romans 6:23 reads "the gift God gives is everlasting life."
-John 17:3 reads: "This means everlasting life, their taking in knowledge of you, the only true God, and of the one whom you sent forth, Jesus Christ."
-Isn't this the kind of gift your child deserves?
-Can they get this gift for Christmas?
-So parents help your children.
+John 17:3 reads: "This means everlasting life, their coming to know you, the only true God, and the one whom you sent, Jesus Christ."
+Is this not the kind of gift your child deserves?
+Can they get THIS gift for Christmas?
+Parents, please help your kids.
 Using the Bible explain to them about Christmas.
-You can strengthen and fortify them so that they can face that world outside confident that they are doing the right thing.
-Jesus himself made an apt illustration.
-You'll find it at Matthew 7:9,10.
-"Indeed," said Jesus. " who is the man among YOU whom his son asks for bread - he will not hand him a stone, will he?
-Or, perhaps, he will ask for a fish - he will not hand him a serpent, will he?"
+You can strengthen and fortify them so that they can face the world confident that they are doing the right thing.

 Does all of this mean as a Christians you must do away with Christmas so that you are pleasing to Jehovah?
 That's the question you will need to answer for yourself.
 In the meantime perhaps this Christmas story will help provide the answer.
-Consider it seriously.
-As you do ask yourself "what would Jesus really say about Christmas?"
+Consider it seriously and as you do ask yourself "what would Jesus say about Christmas?"